SwerveRobotics/tools/README.md

     there right now.

-    Sorry, BotBug only runs on Windows (v7 or greater), and we don't have the knowledge or resources to port it ourselves to other platforms, though we would support anyone who might choose to undertake such a port.
+    Sorry, BotBug only runs on Windows (v7 or greater), and we don't have the knowledge or resources ourselves to port it to other platforms, though we would support anyone who might choose to undertake such a port.

+To install the Swerve Robotics Tools Suite, download a release from here on GitHub (look at the top of this page just above the thick green line), then run the downloaded file.

+We hope you find these tools to be useful.
+We'd love to hear what you think, and we will respond to questions or issues you have as promptly as we are able.
+Enjoy.

 Robert Atkinson,
 bob@theatkinsons.org,